 Basically, the way that Shopify works is that it acts as your hosted eCommerce solution, which allows you to easily create a professional-looking online storefront, display your products/services and take payments from your customers.

-Without the need of any coding or technical skills!
+Without the need for any coding or technical skills!
 They do all the hard work for you, and this is the biggest advantage of leveraging an eCommerce platform like Shopify.

 For less than a minute, you can signup for a free account on Shopify and familiarize yourself with your backend dashboard.